-Below you will find a list of different resources available online, and for free, that you can use to learn Friulian on your own.
-I will continue to add to this list as more resources are uncovered; if you have a suggestion for me to consider adding to this list, please write to me.
+You will find below different resources available online, and for free, that you can use to learn the Friulian language on your own.
+I continue to add to this list as more resources are uncovered; if you have a suggestion for me to consider adding, please write to me.

 Bibie par furlan (robertopolesello.com) On this very website, you can study the Friulian language through the Bible.
 Consult the detailed Friulian vocabulary and grammar notes as you work your way through reading and listening to the chapters.
 The Friulian text is written in contemporary language.
 Using the Bible made available by Glesie Furlane to learn Friulian comes with my highest recommendation.
 The range of language you will learn is nothing short of phenomenal; you will not be disappointed.

-Mandi (mitrigotart.it) An introductory course to Friulian in the format of a manual with audio files.
+Mandi (mitrigotart.it) An introductory course to Friulian, by Mitri Gotart, in the format of a manual with audio files.
 The site appears to be full of broken links; however, you should still be able to download most of the text and audio files related to the course.

 O impari il furlan (filologicafriulana.it) An online course in Friulian made available by the Societât Filologjiche Furlane; devised for children, it might still prove useful to you for its sound files and thematic vocabulary.